-It may come as a surprise, but there many £millions goes unclaimed in benefit each year by people who do not know their rights.
+It may come as a surprise, but there are many millions going unclaimed in benefits each year by people who do not know their rights.
 One of the biggest issues for carers is often the financial implications of looking after a disabled person.
 In a recent survey, half of carers said they missed out on financial support because of a lack of information.
-For example, did you know that across the UK, the total value of unclaimed Carers Allowance is over £1billion as over 1/4 million carers miss out?
+For example, did you know that across the UK, the total value of unclaimed Carers Allowance is over £1 billion as over 1/4 million carers miss out?
 And this is just the tip of the iceberg.

 At Carers Service we have an adviser, Jim Dickson, whose job is to help carers with benefit (and employment) advice.
 We provide free confidential benefits and employment advice and support sessions for carers who are registered with us.
 If you are a carer living in the Blackburn with Darwen council area and are not registered with Carers Service then please contact us.

 We will look at your circumstances and find out if there is anything you are missing out on.
 We will help you with all the phone calls and paperwork.

 Our regular sessions are every Tuesday and Wednesday at the Carers Centre in Blackburn.
 If you can’t get to our office we may be able to arrange to visit you at home.
 And if you have work or similar commitments that mean you can’t get to see us during office hours, we can arrange a meeting at a time that is convenient to you.

 Since starting to provide this service in October 2015 the Carers Service has got over £1 million in extra annual income for carers and their families Case studies

 Case Study One: One of our carers has a baby who has severe disabilities.
 Jim helped her to claim Disability Living Allowance for baby.
 The claim was refused and Jim asked for the decision to be looked at again.
 The claim was still refused so Jim made an appeal.
 At this stage the claim was looked at again and benefit awarded.
 Mum can now get carers Allowance as well so the family are £140 weekly better off.